Esri/offline-editor-js/README.md

 offline-editor-js
 =================

-JavaScript library that auto-detects an offline condition and stores the results until a connection is reestablished.
+Experimental JavaScript library that auto-detects an offline condition and stores FeatureLayer edit activities until a connection is reestablished.
+No longer will offline edit be the sole domain of native SDKs!

 ##How to use?

-The library provides a constructor that can simply be used in place of the traditional applyEdit() method.
+**Step 1.** The library provides a constructor that can simply be used in place of the traditional applyEdit() method.
 It does all the rest of the work for you:

 	var offlineStore = new OfflineStore(map);
 	offlineStore.applyEdits(graphic,layer,"delete");

+**Step 2.** Run your mapping app while online to download all the maps and feature layers to the browser.

+**Step 3.** To operate the app offline, try using Firefox's built-in, offline functionality since it seems to work very well.
+Set offline mode as shown in this screenshot:

+![] (firefox_offline_mode.png)

+While the library works in Chrome, Firefox and Safari with the internet turned off, at this time it has only been extensively tested truly offline with Firefox.
+With those other browsers it meets the use case of handling edits during intermittent internet scenarios.
+There are other third party applications for Chrome, for example, that supposedly allow full offline browsing but I haven't been tested them yet.

 ##Features

 * Automatic offline/online detection.
 Once an offline condition exists the library starts storing the edits.
 And, as soon as it reconnects it will submit the updates.
 * Can store dozens or hundreds of edits.
+* Currently works with Points, Polylines and Polygons.
 * Indexes edits for successful/unsuccessful update validation as well as for more advanced workflows.
-* Monitors available storage and is configured by default to stop edits at a maximum threshold.
+* Monitors available storage and is configured by default to stop edits at a maximum threshold and alert that the threshold has been reached.
+This is intended to help prevent data loss.

 ##API